Regine at the Theater

-Regine at the Theater was a concert residency by Filipina recording artist Regine Velasquez at The Theatre at Solaire in Parañaque.
-The residency began on November 6 and concluded on November 27, 2015, after completing four shows.
-The set list contained songs taken from various musicals.
-It featured selections from Broadway, off-Broadway and Filipino productions, including Noli Me Tángere, for which Velasquez originated the lead role of María Clara.
+Regine at the Theater was a concert residency by Filipino recording artist Regine Velasquez at The Theatre at Solaire in Parañaque, Philippines.
+The residency began on November 6 and concluded on November 21, 2015, after completing four shows.
+The set list contained songs taken from various musicals, and featured selections from Broadway, off-Broadway and Filipino productions, including Noli Me Tángere, for which Velasquez originated the lead role of María Clara.
 It was exclusively promoted by iMusic Entertainment, with PLDT Inc. as sponsor.
 Raul Mitra served as music director, while Audie Gemora, Aicelle Santos, and Jona Viray were selected as special guests.
 The show was divided into two acts with an intermission.
 Regine at the Theater was critically appreciated, receiving praise for its theme and Velasquez's vocal abilities.

 Background and development

-On August 21, 2015, Regine Velasquez announced through GMA Network News and her social media account that she will perform four shows in November at The Theatre at Solaire in Parañaque, with a show title called Regine at the Theater.
-Velasquez partnered with PLDT Inc. and promoter iMusic Entertainment.
+On August 21, 2015, Regine Velasquez announced through her social media account that she would perform four shows that November at The Theatre at Solaire in Parañaque, Philippines; the show would be titled Regine at the Theater.
+Velasquez partnered with telecommunications company PLDT Inc. and promoter iMusic Entertainment.
 The set on each night would be a collection of various musical themes mostly taken from Broadway and local productions, including the Filipino musical Noli Me Tángere, for which Velasquez originated the lead role of María Clara.
-In September, she previewed on her Instagram account portions of the songs she will perform, such as "Defying Gravity" from Wicked and "Still Hurting" from the off-Broadway musical The Last Five Years.
-Raul Mitra was chosen as music director for the production, while Audie Gemora, Aicelle Santos, and Jona Viray were selected as special guests.
+In September, she previewed on her Instagram account portions of the songs she would perform, such as "Defying Gravity" from Wicked and "Still Hurting" from the off-Broadway musical The Last Five Years.
+Raul Mitra was chosen as music director for the production, while singers Audie Gemora, Aicelle Santos, and Jona Viray were selected as special guests.
+The concert was aired as a television special on GMA Network in 2016.

 During a press conference for the concert series, Velasquez revealed that the show was initially conceived two years earlier at the suggestion of her late father, Gerry Velasquez.
 The project was later shelved due to scheduling conflicts.
 She stated that one of the reasons for the delay was her suffering from acid reflux which affected her singing.
 Velasquez further explained that her condition has since improved and that she can resume performing multiple shows.
 During rehearsals and preparation, she described the selection process as a "tedious" undertaking, saying, "We want to get the right mix [of] new songs and some expected songs and songs that I want to sing".